35 Unique Things to Do in Denver, Colorado – From a Local

 3. Get High In Denver At Rooftop Bars

 Sorry – not that kind of high… I’m talking about height.
+If you are looking for a great sunset experience, then get high in Denver and go to the rooftop bars!

-I went to the opening of 54thirty rooftop bar and I must admit it sort of made me miss NYC for a hot second.
+I went to the opening of 54thirty rooftop bar, and I must admit it sort of made me miss NYC for a hot second.
 I normally wear pretty casual clothes around Denver – you’ll often find me in flip-flops.
 However, this is one time when I felt like I should get properly dressed up.

 Situated on the top floor of the Le Méridien Hotel is the swanky rooftop bar 54thirty.
 You can sip fancy drinks in tiny glasses, sit on modern couches, and watch the sun go down over the Rocky Mountains on one side while being wowed by downtown Denver’s big city lights on the other side – all while listening to a hip DJ – sitting outside!
+It’s a great place to go for the views and some fun cocktails.
+Obviously, this is more of a summer place, but the rooftop is open even in the cooler months for the truly hearty.

 If you need a place to ‘get’ high in the winter in Denver – then an indoor option is Peaks Lounge on the 27th floor of the Hyatt Regency.
 The cocktails at Peaks Lounge Denver Colorado are inventive, the small plates tasty, and the view is incredible.
 The Hyatt sits above pretty much everything and you can watch the sun go down behind the front range mountains – a great start to your evening in Denver.
+During the holiday season, you can view the nightly drone show from Peaks.

-4. Dive Into Denver’s Breweries
+4. Dive Into Denver’s Breweries with a Tour

-Looking for some Denver attractions for adults?
+Looking for some Denver experiences for adults only?
 I’ve never lived in such a beer-crazed city; there are 72 breweries in Denver alone.
 And it’s beer–crazed for good reason…because the breweries and the brewing culture are really phenomenal here.
 Denver is on the cutting edge of beer, and the best way to experience this is by going on a beer tour.
-I highly recommend the Denver Microbrew Tour.
-I went on their RiNO Beer and Graffiti Tour and was blown away by the quality of the tour, the amount of beer we tasted, and the knowledge of our guide.

 My favorite thing about Denver Microbrew Tours (and what makes it unique) is not every tour is the same.
-Our guide asked us to share our favorite types of drinks (not just beer), and from that collection of answers he decided which breweries we visited on the tour.
+Our guide asked us to share our favorite types of drinks (not just beer), and from that collection of answers, he decided which breweries we visited on the tour.

-In addition, he really pushed us to try everything, even if we didn’t like IPAs, try them because you may like them.
+In addition, he really pushed us to try everything, even if we didn’t like IPAs.
+Try them because you may like them.
 I live by this rule – and appreciate pushing people to try new things.
 The beer was super – I found some new favorites, and found some new street art favs too!
 But let’s face it…this tour is mainly about beer.

 5. Learn about History with a Molly Brown House Museum Tour

-This little piece of history was right in my Capitol Hill neighborhood and I had no idea!
+This little piece of history was right in my Capitol Hill neighborhood, and I had no idea!
 That’s that fun thing about discovering a city – you have all kinds of little surprises.
 I went to do a tour of the historic Molly Brown house in Capitol Hill and I was pleasantly surprised to learn of this progressive woman and her history with Denver and politics.

 Molly Brown was a tough woman, and her home was only a few blocks from my little apartment.
 Not only that, she was a survivor of the Titanic (played by Kathy Bates in the movie).
-The tour was interesting, the home was beautiful.
+The tour was interesting; the home was beautiful.

 If you like history and walking – check out other Denver Historic Walking Tours.
 It’s a great thing to do in Denver to get some background on the city’s Western and mining heritage.